 Iowa nonfarm employment gained 2,100 jobs in December and now rests at 1,560,600 jobs.

 |BLS-The Employment Situation News Release|

-Total nonfarm payroll employment increased by 288,000 in June, and the unemployment rate declined to 5.6 percent.
+Total nonfarm payroll employment rose by 252,000 in December, and the unemployment rate declined to 5.6 percent.
 Job gains occurred in professional and business services, construction, food services and drinking places, health care, and manufacturing.

 |Iowa Long & Short Term Occupational Projections|

 |2013-2015 and 2012-2022 statewide projections are now available!
 The Occupational Projections provide detailed occupational information on the estimated activity for each occupation in areas of employment, new jobs, replacements, and total annual openings.